Home/ Blog/ Preventive Care/

 • An adjuvant is added to a vaccine to create a stronger immune response to vaccination.

-If none of these are available, it’s okay to get a regular (standard dose) flu vaccine.
+The CDC does not recommend one flu vaccine for seniors over the other.
 If you have questions about which vaccine is right for you, reach out to your primary care provider.

 A dermatologist inspects a rash on a senior woman's arm-3.png